jonesm13/VisualTalkback/README.md

 # Overview

+This project is a way to provide visual talkback between a producer and a presenter/operator in one or many studios, typically for the purposes of providing information about phone-ins, sports scores and so on.

-The project consists of two projects; a studio  application and a producer application.
+The project consists of two applications; a studio application and a producer application.
 As suggested, the studio application runs on the studio machine; the producer application on a machine in a production area.

 The two applications communicate via simple HTTP POST requests; the producer sets text on the studio client by POSTing a blob of plain text in the body of the request.